PoweringChurch/FinancialLit/README.md

   - [x] Statuses (Hungry, dirty, etc.)
     * implemented in a different way than anticipated, still functional. might return to this and change how to it works
   - [ ] Behaviors (Determine what to do and when)
-  - [ ] Sickness chance affected by statuses
+  - [x] Sickness affected by statuses

 Saving & Loading
 - [ ] Implement saving and loading
   - [ ] Player home configuration